wavesplatform/waves-lessons/EN/How Waves Works/Smart Asset/lesson.md

 From now on, we will use the Waves IDE when demonstrating the work with smart contracts.<br> -->

 ### Requirements ###
-To create a smart-asset, it is necessary:
+To create a smart asset, it is necessary:

 - Send an [Issue Transaction](https://docs.waves.tech/en/blockchain/transaction-type/issue-transaction) of version 2 or higher;
 - Include a script in base64 encoding in the issue transaction.